-Its purpose is to pay some or all of the fees that Original Medicare does not cover.
-It usually covers 20% everything Medicare approves.
-So, if Medicare approves $100 of the bill for my doctor’s visit, they pay $80 and my supplement pays the other $20.
+Its purpose is to pay approximately 20% of Medicare approved expenses. .
+So, if Medicare approves $100 of a bill, they pay $80 and my supplement pays the other $20.
 I pay nothing.

-Standard Medicare policies only pay up to 80% of your medical bills, and they also charge for deductibles and co-insurance.
+Medicare policies pay about 80% of your medical bills, but they also charge for deductibles, co-insurance and other costs.

-However, a good Medigap policy pays for those extra charges in addition to the other 20% that Medicare does not pay.
+Medigap policies pay for those extra charges in addition to the other 20% that Medicare does not pay.

 If you have a supplement, you will pay nothing for deductibles, hospital stays of less than 60 days or doctor’s visits and other services as long as you use a Medicare provider.